Torture: Definitions

+Depending on the definition used, torture may be distinguished from cruel, inhuman, or degrading treatment (CIDT) by the severity or the purpose.
+The definition of torture excludes and can be seen to legitimize other forms of pain, suffering, and degradation, particularly institutionalized, collective, and structural violence, while legal scholar Ergün Cakal argues that violent practices come to be recognized as torture after they no longer serve the purpose of the state.

 History

 Pre-abolition

-In most ancient, medieval, and early modern societies, torture was legally and morally acceptable.
-There is archaeological evidence of torture in Early Neolithic Europe, about 7,000 years ago.
-Torture is commonly mentioned in historical sources on Assyria and Achaemenid Persia.
-Societies used torture both as part of the judicial process and as punishment, although some historians make a distinction between torture and painful punishments.
+Torture was legally and morally acceptable in most ancient, medieval, and early modern societies.
+Societies used torture as part of the judicial process, and painful punishments were distinguished from torture.
 Historically, torture was seen as a reliable way to elicit the truth, a suitable punishment, and deterrence against future offenses.
-When torture was legally regulated, there were restrictions on the allowable methods; common methods in Europe included the rack and strappado.
+When torture was legally regulated, there were restrictions on the allowable methods.
 In most societies, citizens could be judicially tortured only under exceptional circumstances and for a serious crime such as treason, often only when some evidence already existed.
 In contrast, non-citizens such as foreigners and slaves were commonly tortured.

+There is archaeological evidence of torture in Early Neolithic Europe, about 7,000 years ago.
+Torture is commonly mentioned in historical sources on Assyria and Achaemenid Persia.
 Torture was rare in early medieval Europe but became more common between 1200 and 1400.
-Because medieval judges used an exceptionally high standard of proof, they would sometimes authorize torture when circumstantial evidence tied a person to a capital crime, if there were fewer than the two eyewitnesses required to convict someone in the absence of a confession.
-Torture was still a labor-intensive process reserved for the most serious crimes; most torture victims were men accused of murder, treason, or theft.
-Medieval ecclesiastical courts and the Inquisition used torture under the same procedural rules as secular courts.
+Torture was still a labor-intensive process reserved for the most severe crimes; most torture victims were men accused of murder, treason, or theft.
 The Ottoman Empire and Qajar Iran used torture in cases where circumstantial evidence tied someone to a crime, although Islamic law has traditionally considered evidence obtained under torture to be inadmissible.